 - Sex headaches

 Secondary headaches are a symptom of a disease.
-Any number of conditions that vary from mild to life-threatening may cause secondary headaches.
+Any number of mild to life-threatening conditions may cause secondary headaches.

 Some of the sources of secondary headaches include: